 The response to this was overwhelming, with many writing that the tool had helped them identify and fix vulnerable servers in their environments.
 A few, however, reported some hiccups and confusion about what exactly the tool is testing for.
 As a result, I have made a series of updates to the code.

 The main problem with creating an SSL vulnerability detection script is that there are many SSL/TLS implementations and a variety of variables to account for regarding how the SSL was deployed.
-My initial vulnerability check was written for Tripwire’s IP360 and SecureScan products ,which leverage our internal ASPL scripting API to handle packet manipulation.
+My initial vulnerability check was written for Tripwire’s IP360 ,which leverages our internal ASPL scripting API to handle packet manipulation.

 This makes it easy to write TLS record processing logic since TCP segments are cleanly accessible compared to direct access of a Python socket which relies on the developer requesting specific byte counts from a socket.

 Although my initial Python implementation worked for most environments, the receive buffer sizes I had initially chosen led to a situation where long certificate messages could be mistaken as separate TLS records leading to an unexpected state.

 The core logic for detecting unpatched OpenSSL servers relies on identifying servers which do not alert a problem when a change cipher spec (CCS) is received too early so proper record processing is a necessity.
 The long certificate issue was easily addressed by increasing the receive buffer size and a slight tweak to the algorithm for parsing TLS alerts.

 With this change in place, I was advised that servers were consistently and accurately detected as patched.

 Several days passed and I heard nothing but good news about the tool, until Friday when I was reminded of another important reality.
 The TLS protocol is defined by RFC2246 which states in section 7.2.1 (Closure Alerts) that “Each party is required to send a close_notify alert before closing the write side of the connection.”